castle-engine/castle-model-viewer/windows/README.txt

   Note that main icon has MainIcon identifier, not AppIcon.
-  Although [http://freepascal.org/docs-html/prog/progse61.html] suggests using AppIcon, I saw some programs using MAINICON, and my GLWindow in WinAPI backend also loads icon from MAINICON name.
+  Although [http://freepascal.org/docs-html/prog/progse61.html] suggests using AppIcon, I saw some programs using MAINICON, and my CastleWindow in WinAPI backend also loads icon from MAINICON name.
 Ultimately, it doesn't seem to matter to Windows (it grabs the first ico available in file?).